-Bringing people together that have a vision for a better society and creating an exchange amongst individuals with varying opinions are just a few goals of Humanity in Action Germany Program Director Alia Schwelling.
+Bringing people together that have a vision for a better society and creating an exchange amongst individuals with varying opinions are just a few goals of Humanity in Action Germany Program Director Alia Schwelling [until December 2019].
 She believes that putting ideas into practice and fostering solidarity between communities are two of the most important ways we can move forward in social justice and human rights.

 Through her own background as well as her focus on migration, racism and diasporas throughout both her BA and MA, understanding the struggles and goals of minorities in Europe and worldwide is very important to her.
 She worked with refugee communities in Germany and Europe in the past and was an active student, organising on issues around, but not confined to, her university campuses.
 Each of these positions has given Alia insight into how racism often intersects with other forms of state oppression and how empowering marginalised communities is the key to creating a better vision for society.